 We continue to advance the development of our once-weekly formulation of setmelanotide for all indications in which setmelanotide is approved or in development.
-We plan to discuss our development plans with the FDA and EMA in the first half of 2021 and anticipate dosing the first patient in our planned once-weekly clinical trial in late 2021.
 In addition, we have initiated development of an auto-injector device designed to make administration of our once-weekly product candidate easier and more convenient for our patients.

-IMCIVREE is approved in the US for patients 6 years of age and older.
-We are also seeking approval for pediatric patients 6 years of age and older in the EU.
-We have identified children with genetic obesity under 6 years of age who we believe may potentially benefit from treatment with setmelanotide.
-We plan to initiate a clinical study in POMC deficiency obesity, LEPR deficiency obesity, and BBS patients 2-5 years of age in the second half of 2021.
-In addition, we have initiated discussions with the EMA to modify our EMA-approved Pediatric Investigation Plan, or PIP, to be consistent with our plans for the treatment of these younger patients.
+IMCIVREE is approved in the United States and authorized in the EU and Great Britain for patients 6 years of age and older.
+Rare genetic diseases of obesity often present early in life, and we have identified children with genetic obesity under 6 years of age who we believe may potentially benefit from treatment with setmelanotide.
+In the first quarter of 2022, we announced initiation of the Phase 3 trial evaluating daily setmelanotide in pediatric patients who are between the ages of 2 and 6 years old.
+The trial is a multi-center, one-year, open-label Phase 3 trial in pediatric patients with obesity due to biallelic POMC, PCSK1 or LEPR deficiency or a clinical diagnosis of BBS with genetic confirmation.
+The primary efficacy endpoint is a responder analysis, based on the proportion of patients who experience a decrease from baseline over one year in BMI Z of ≥ 0.2 .
+In addition, we have initiated discussions with the EMA to modify our EMA-approved Pediatric Investigation Plan (PIP) to be consistent with our plans for the treatment of these younger patients.
 We expect to meet all our PIP requirements by 2024.